MA Fine Art (5-year programme)

 You will consider the relationship between your studio practice and your background research.

-Our courses support you to define your personal area of research.
+Our courses support you in defining your personal area of research.
 They also encourage you to be experimental and ambitious.

 Individual tutorials and group critiques will help you critically analyse your work.
-This includes analysing your work and methods of investigation in relation to current fine art practice.
+This includes analysing your work and methods of investigation with current fine art practice.

 Year 5